Welcome!

 I study social cohesion and network dynamics, exploring their impacts on individual, community, and societal well-beings in the domains of health and politics.
 I am also interested in using large language models, surveys, and social media data to develop indicators of social cohesion and polarization, predict public opinion, and simulate AI agents for advancing social science research.

-My research has been funded by the National Science Foundation, National Institues of Health, Department of Defense Minerva and others.
+My research has been funded by the National Science Foundation, National Institues of Health and others.
 My work has appeared in the American Journal of Sociology, American Sociological Review, Social Forces, Proceedings of the National Academy of Science, Science Advances, JAMA Network Open and several other outlets.

-I support open science: you can find my codes and data under Data and Code, or dataverse.
-If you are interested in my ongoing research, please visit Research.
+I support open science: you can find my codes and data under research, or dataverse.
 Here’s a link to my CV.

 News